tycharlie99/tycharlie99.github.io/posts/alg-kmp/index.md

 ---
-title: "[Note] KMP Algorithms"
+title: "Knuth-Morris-Pratt Algorithm"
-description: "KMP algorithms for string matching."
+description: "A practical introduction to the Knuth-Morris-Pratt algorithm for string matching."
 publishedDate: 2024-12-09
 lastModified: 2025-01-07
 categories: ["Algorithms"]